 As it was our first proper meal out since lockdown (9 bazillion.0), we went large on the booze and ordered a bottle of red and white wine.

-The Lievland (£29 – retails at £14 + so a fair mark up by UK mark up), a Saffer chenin blanc, had nice white stone fruit and a touch of the tropical on the nose and apple, citrus and peaches on the palate.
+The Lievland (£29 – retails at £14 + so a fair mark up by UK standards), a Saffer chenin blanc, had nice white stone fruit and a touch of the tropical on the nose and apple, citrus and peaches on the palate.
 Well rounded and ripe, it worked very well with the fish dishes, with enough body to cope with even the robust crab bisque that gurnard came with.

 The red was a big boy Cali cab sauv in the form of a Buena Vista 2016, which was loaded with ripe dark fruits (blueberry, blackcurrant and dark plums), with tobacco leaf, leather and cedar also in the mix.
 At £48 cheap it ain’t, but it retails at around the £22.50 mark so (as with the white) a pretty fair mark up ( for the UK).

 With the diverse nature of the menu, I think it is a shame there isn’t a riesling on the list.
 It is such a good food wine and I would, personally, like to see both a New World and an Old World riesling on the list here.

 Another thing I would like to see is vintage details.
 There is an increasing trend on wine list in restaurants to leave this out, but if I am spending £40 plus on a wine I really want to know what year it is.
 This is necessary to discern if it is a decent vintage and if it is in its drinking window.
 I know I can ask, but with online lists and QR codes now in vogue it is easy to add these details isn’t it?

 I really like Uisce and it made for a perfect re-introduction into the joys of eating out.
 Oh how I have missed that pleasure.